 | ||The number of Entries in the list.|

 DELETE operation.
-The entries in the list are deleted as well if they are part of the same domain.
+When deleted, the entries in the list are deleted as well if they are part of the same domain.
 See List Entry Domain Considerations for details.

 An Entry resource has no required profile.
 If the Entry’s profile supports the